 What else you will gain from this workshop:

 - Insight into how shaking and flight, flight and freeze reactions are “intelligent“ physiological responses to stress and how to work with them.

-- Firsthand experience in how TRE works to help manage stress, tension, trauma and post-trauma reactions from personal and professional experiences.
+- Firsthand experience on how TRE works to help manage stress, tension, trauma and post-trauma reactions from personal and professional experiences.

-- A basic understanding of the physiology of stress and trauma from leading theorists including an introduction to the Polyvagal Theory of Stephen Porges and the power of the "social engagement nervous system" to mitigate the stress response.
+- A basic understanding of the physiology of stress and trauma from leading theorists, including an introduction to Stephen Porges' Polyvagal Theory and the power of the "social engagement nervous system" to mitigate the stress response.

 - Basic proficiently in leading individual and group TRE sessions with youth and adults, in school, therapeutic, home and agency settings.

-- But most importantly, you’ll also gain skills to help you manage your own stress, trauma and post-trauma reactions from personal and professional experiences – benefiting your work, your relationships, and your well-being.
+- Most importantly, you’ll gain skills to help you manage your own stress, trauma and post-trauma reactions from personal and professional experiences — benefiting your work, your relationships, and your well-being.

 TRE Workshop Experiences

 Hear what recent workshop participants experienced.

 A Certificate of Completion will be provided upon workshop completion documenting 18 contact hours.